-With Canva, you can edit online and download your saved work into your PC.
+With Canva, you can edit online and download your saved work to your PC.
 This is a useful tool even for presenters who don’t have the skills in designing.

 CustomShow is for marketing presentations.
 It works like cloud-based presentation software.
 You can use its cloud storage to collaborate and share files online.
 Here, you can customize your presentations based on your brand preference.
 You can also stream your presentations through its web meetings feature.

 CustomShow works across multiple devices such as iPad whether online or offline.
-It also has its analytics platform, although there is still room for improvement in its data intelligence.
+It also has its analytics platform, although there’s still room for improvement in its data intelligence.

 — Genially (@genially_en) September 4, 2017